-This is excerpted from a book originally published 30 years ago, by Dieter Duhm, initiator of the Tamera community in Portugal.
+This is an excerpt from a book originally published 30 years ago by Dieter Duhm, initiator of the Tamera community in Portugal.

 THE CONCEPT OF BIOLOGICAL HUMANISM, Dieter Duhm: